 Disaster Prepping Tips for the Apartment Dweller

 Okay, not everyone gets to live out in the country like we do.
-So it would make sense that those in urban areas would think of preparedness a little differently.
-Most in big cities live in apartments and condos vs. single family homes on a chunk of land that provides more control and room with less exposure to others.
+So it would make sense for urban people to think of preparedness differently.
+Most in big cities live in apartments and condos vs. single-family homes on a chunk of land, providing more control and room with less exposure to others.

-In this day and age, many folks have no choice but to live in multi-family dwellings – duplexes, complexes and high-rise apartment buildings.
-Then there are those who live in big cities because they prefer that lifestyle.
+Nowadays, many folks have no choice but to live in multi-family dwellings – duplexes, complexes, and high-rise apartment buildings.
+Then some live in big cities because they prefer that lifestyle.
 And, good for them — that’s what America is all about!
 Living where you want — and, like us, having the freedom to pick up and “get out of Dodge” like we did when we left Chicago a decade ago!

-For anyone with a true prepper’s heart, living in an urban environment is a very serious concern.
-Being surrounded by throngs of strangers in the face of a real disaster is a secondary nightmare in and of itself.
-For this reason alone, those living in that type of environment should be even more interested in prepping.
+Living in an urban environment is a severe concern for anyone with a true prepper’s heart.
+Being surrounded by crowds of strangers in the face of a natural disaster is a secondary nightmare in and of itself.
+For this reason alone, those living in that environment should be even more interested in prepping.

 Here are some prepping tips to give you a fighting chance when disaster strikes.
 These are actionable tips you can get working on today!